How much does Brown make in direct payments to the city of Providence?

 Private colleges and universities in the city account for 12 percent of the assessed value of property in Providence, 3.2 percent by land area.
 The remainder of the tax-exempt property is held by churches, hospitals, museums, other nonprofit organizations, and the city, state, and federal government.

-How else does Brown contribute to the city?
+How else does Brown contribute to the city and state?

-Brown is the seventh largest employer in the state and generates significant economic activity through direct and visitor spending, purchasing, research spending and construction activity.
-Brown employees pay over $14.6 million annually in tax withholding to the state of Rhode Island.
+Brown is the eighth largest employer in the state and generates significant economic activity through direct and visitor spending, purchasing, research spending and construction activity.
+Brown employees pay over $16.9 million annually in tax withholding to the state of Rhode Island.

-- Brown has active, long-term partnerships with Providence Public Schools, supporting thousands of students in Rhode Island’s urban districts.
-In addition to millions of dollars in financial aid to Rhode Island students who attend Brown each year, Brown also grants $50,000 per year in college scholarship funds to Providence public school students, who may use the grants to attend any 2- or 4-year college.
+- Brown has active, long-term partnerships with Providence Public Schools, supporting thousands of students.
+In addition, the University grants millions of dollars in financial aid to Rhode Island students who attend Brown each year.

 - Brown plays an integral role in developing the Knowledge Economy in Providence, bringing jobs and expertise to RI.
-Brown has invested over $220 million in the Jewelry District over the last decade, purchasing and renovating buildings and providing essential research infrastructure, neighborhood enhancements, and thousands of construction-related jobs.
-Brown is the leading center of scientific research and development in Rhode Island, spending $168 million in FY 17, which largely came from out of state and was spent in state.
+Brown has invested over $250 million in the Jewelry District over the last decade, purchasing and renovating buildings and providing essential research infrastructure, neighborhood enhancements, and thousands of construction-related jobs.
+Brown is the leading center of scientific research and development in Rhode Island, spending $196 million in FY19, which largely came from out of state and was spent in state.